swt30/thesis/chapters/02-eos/02-eos.md

 ### The phase structure of water

-Key phases in planetary models...

-> TODO: fill out description of water phases, include phase diagram
+The key phases of water relevant to the interiors of watery planets include liquid, supercritical and superionic fluid, ice VII, ice X, and plasma.

-I examine the phase structure of watery planets further in @sec:phase-structure-and-migration.
+I defer further discussion of phase transitions in the equation of state until @sec:phase-structure-and-migration, in which I examine the phase structure of watery planets.

 ### Thermal effects